 How

 The frameworks should guarantee the protection of vulnerable groups (children, older people, the disenfranchised) against manipulation and threats.
 These frameworks should be based on the need for legal provisions, identified by the working groups.

 The frameworks should include provisions for ongoing research about the positive and negative effects of the metaverse, including but not limited to:

 - Fear of addiction

 - Impact on health

 - Fear of some groups/regions being left out or left behind

 - Impact on labour markets

-Transparency and protection should be reflected in the investments that are supported by the EU
+Transparency and protection should be reflected in the investments that are supported by the EU.

 Justification

-The protection of citizens is immensely important - keeping safe
+The protection of citizens is immensely important - keeping safe:

 - ourselves,

 - our identities,

 - those who are vulnerable

 Safety must be our priority.

 It is essential that all people's rights are protected.
 Especially when it comes to vulnerable people.
 Good rules minimise the risk of criminal and harmful activity in the metaverse.
-The EU's regulation has the potential to set a global example\standard.
-Justification Citizens did not provide a rationale Topic: International cooperation & standards Recommendation 22 EU labels/certificates on Virtual World applications What We recommend to the EU to introduce easily understandable, and accessible, labels/certifications for Virtual World applications, to ensure that they are secure and reliable.
+The EU's regulation has the potential to set a global example/standard.
+Topic: International cooperation & standards Recommendation 22 EU labels/certificates on virtual worlds' applications What We recommend to the EU to introduce easily understandable and accessible labels/certifications for virtual worlds' applications, to ensure that they are secure and reliable.
 Who The EU, in cooperation with stakeholders such as researchers, experts, businesses/companies and local governments.
-How Introduce standardized labels/certifications for Virtual World applications across the European Union to protect users.
-Through the labels/certifications, people should be informed about the safety, security and reliability of the application.
+How Introduce standardised labels/certifications for virtual worlds' applications across the European Union to protect users.
+Through the labels/certifications, people should be informed about the safety, security, and reliability of the application.
 The label/certification should be easily understandable (e.g., smileys, letters: A-B-C-D).
 It is important that every user is informed about the label/certification of an application before they use it.
 The label/certification should serve as guidance for people, based on which people should be free to choose whether they decide to use the application or not.
 We should make the labels/certifications sector specific if necessary.
+Justification Citizens did not provide a justification.

-Justification Recommendation 23 EU as a strong player/pioneer in the Virtual Worlds What We recommend the EU Member States to be united to become a strong common player/pioneer in controlling, overseeing and regulating Virtual Worlds, in order to maintain our democratic values and disseminate them to other countries.
+Recommendation 23 EU as a strong player/pioneer in the virtual worlds What We recommend the EU Member States to be united to become a strong common player/pioneer in controlling, overseeing, and regulating virtual worlds, in order to maintain our democratic values and disseminate them to other countries.
 Who European Commission in cooperation with stakeholders.